pjambet/blog/content/posts/toy-redis-clojure.md

           (do
             (println "Nil response, closing client")
             (.close client))
-          (let [updated-db (assoc db (System/currentTimeMillis) request)]
-            (.write writer "Hello 👋\n")
+          (let [updated-db (assoc db (.hashCode client) (System/currentTimeMillis))] (.write writer "Hello 👋\n")
             (.flush writer)
             (recur updated-db)))))))
 ```

-In this example we write the most recent string received from the client, where the key is the current timestamp.
+In this example we store the timestamp of the most recent line we received from the client, where the key is the `.hashCode` value of the client.
 Yes, this is a very contrived example, the only purpose is to show that we have no easy way to make the updates made to the map visible to the outside.
 The `handle-client` function returns a channel, which we ignore, because we don't need it.
+Because we execute a go block, we cannot return data to the caller.

+We will explore two approaches to address this issue:

-The answer to this problem is once again very similar to the Go chapter, Channels!
+- One very similar to the Go chapter, Channels!
+- [Atoms](https://clojure.org/reference/atoms), clojure's builtin "[...] way to manage shared, synchronous, independent state"

+### Channels

+Let's start with the channel version, and we'll look at atoms next.

 We'll create one channel in the main function, for all the go blocks to send the requests received from clients to a go block that will handle storing the data and send it back over a different channel, so that a response can be written back to the client.
 Let's see what it looks like, first the main function: